-The stock market is ending 2020 in record territory, even as virus surges and millions go hungry
+The stock market is ending 2020 in record territory, even as the virus surges and millions go hungry

 “The markets are dominated by the folks who are in the upper echelons.
 They don’t feel any pain.
 They read about it, but they don’t experience it,” said David Kotok, founder of Cumberland Advisors.
 “What they do experience is the flip side: We have had very substantial productivity gains with Zoom and other daily life efficiencies."

 President Trump has repeatedly heralded the gains, tweeting nearly 50 times about the stock market “up big” in 2020 and predicting a “big crash” if Joe Biden won the presidential election.
-In contrast, Biden and his team, including Janet Yellen, his nominee for treasury secretary, stressed that “the stock market is not the economy.”
+In contrast, Biden and his team, including Janet L. Yellen, his nominee for treasury secretary, stressed that “the stock market is not the economy.”

 By the summer, the recession was largely over for the rich.
 The work-from-home crowd kept their jobs and experienced a major savings boost as they spent less on dining out, travel and entertainment.
 U.S. household savings increased by more than $1 trillion this year, driven by government stimulus checks and the wealthy not having much to spend money on.
-Economists predict that some of that savings will be spent in 2021, creating a major tailwind.
+Economists predict that some of that savings will be spent in 2021, creating a major tail wind.

 There’s “north of $1 trillion of accumulated saving,” Richard Clarida, vice chair of the Federal Reserve, said at a Brookings Institution event in November.
 “This is the only downturn in my professional career in which disposable income actually went up in a deep recession.”